A new future for Black Rock

 The vacant Black Rock site is at the far eastern end of Brighton seafront, close to Brighton Marina.
 It has been run-down and underused for over 40 years.

-The area is difficult to get to by public transport, but it’s been popular with event organisers because of its size and seafront location.
+The site has always been popular with event organisers because of its size and seafront location.

 We want to help improve the area and increase its use.
 We plan to make it more attractive to temporary event organisers.
 We also want to improve the lighting and overall public space to make it a more accessible and attractive place to visit.